volodia99/lick_template/README.md

 uv run --with jupyter jupyter lab
 ```

-For more information on how to use Jupyter with uv, check the [corresponding uv section](https://docs.astral.sh/uv/guides/integration/jupyter/).
+For more information on how to use Jupyter with uv, e.g. within an editor, check the [corresponding uv section](https://docs.astral.sh/uv/guides/integration/jupyter/).